-- the Company and ensure that the auditor's report is reliable based on sufficient audit evidence and not misleading in any material respect; - (ix) the Company's expectations of the concurring partner to form an objective assessment, based on an appropriate review of selected working papers of significant risks identified by the engagement team during the audit and the appropriateness of the team's responses to those risks; whether the audit evidence obtained is sufficient to support the significant judgements made and conclusions reached; whether differences of opinion with management or other contentious matters were appropriately dealt with and ensure that matters should be communicated to management and where applicable, the regulators; - (x) BNM's expectation of reliance on the auditor's report for its supervisory purposes; and - (xi) other significant arrangements in relation to the audit, including responsibilities of the auditor with regards to any change to members of the engagement team during the audit. - (d) To ensure that concurring partner who is responsible for objective evaluation is identified for each audit and such partner is suitably qualified and commits the necessary time to carry out the required review of audit documentation to support his assessment.

-This may include affiliations resulting from the Company's employment of former employees of the external auditor in senior positions within the Company.

-- (f) To review and assess fees paid to the external auditor, considering: - (i) the economic importance of the Company (in terms of total fees paid) to the external auditor; - the review and approval of non-audit services (NAS) provided by the external auditor or its affiliates as delegated by the Board to comply with the International Code of Ethics for Professional Accountants (IESBA Code); - (iii) whether an effective, comprehensive and complete audit could be reasonably conducted for the audit fee paid; and - (iv) the fees paid should not impair or appear to impair the external auditor's judgement or independence in respect to the insurer.
+- the Company and ensure that the auditor's report is reliable based on sufficient audit evidence and not misleading in any material respect; - the Company's expectations of the concurring partner to form an objective assessment, based on an appropriate review of selected working papers of significant risks identified by the engagement team during the audit and the appropriateness of the team's responses to those risks; whether the audit evidence obtained is sufficient to support the significant judgements made and conclusions reached; whether differences of opinion with management or other contentious matters were appropriately dealt with and ensure that matters should be communicated to management and where applicable, the regulators; - (x) BNM's expectation of reliance on the auditor's report for its supervisory purposes; and - (xi) other significant arrangements in relation to the audit, including responsibilities of the auditor with regards to any change to members of the engagement team during the audit. - (d) To ensure that concurring partner who is responsible for objective evaluation is identified for each audit and such partner is suitably qualified and commits the necessary time to carry out the required review of audit documentation to support his assessment. - (e) To review and assess various relationships between the external auditors and the Company or any other entity that may impair or appear to impair the external auditor's judgment or independence in respect of the Company.
+This may include affiliations resulting from the Company's employment of former employees of the external auditor in senior positions within the Company. - (f) To review and assess fees paid to the external auditor, considering: - (i) the economic importance of the Company (in terms of total fees paid) to the external auditor; - (ii) the review and approval of non-audit services (NAS) provided by the external auditor or its affiliates as delegated by the Board to comply with the International Code of Ethics for Professional Accountants (IESBA Code); - (iii) whether an effective, comprehensive and complete audit could be reasonably conducted for the audit fee paid; and - (iv) the fees paid should not impair or appear to impair the external auditor's judgement or independence in respect to the insurer.